Can I do this with a friend or partner?

 If I'm not accepted into the program will I receive a refund?

-Yes, if you are not accepted or in the unlikely event that we are unable to place you, we will refund your $250 deposit.
-We will keep you posted throughout the placement process.
+Yes, if you’re not accepted or in the unlikely event that we are unable to place you, we’ll refund your program fee.
+We’ll keep you posted throughout the placement process.

 Why do I have to pay for a volunteer teaching program?